FedEx Corporation

 FDX Fundamental Analysis

-Revenue & Profitability: FDX demonstrated solid revenue growth, increasing from $22.24 billion in Q1 to $23.47 billion in Q2.
-Profitability metrics improved significantly, with the gross profit margin rising from 21.1% to 26.4% and the net profit margin expanding from 3.7% to 4.1%, indicating better cost management and operational leverage during the quarter.
+Revenue & Profitability: FDX demonstrated solid revenue growth, increasing from $22.2 billion in Q1 to $23.5 billion in Q2, while profitability improved significantly.
+The gross profit margin expanded from 21.1% to 26.4%, and the net profit margin increased from 3.7% to 4.1%, indicating better cost management and operational leverage.
+This resulted in a substantial rise in EPS from $3.48 to $3.93 quarter-over-quarter.

-Financial Health: The company maintains a moderate debt level with a debt ratio of 42.3% and a reasonable interest coverage ratio of 10.2x.
-While the current ratio of 1.27 indicates adequate short-term liquidity, the cash flow to debt ratio of just 0.05 suggests limited cash generation relative to total debt obligations.
+Financial Health: The company maintains a moderate debt level with a debt-to-equity ratio of 1.34 and a healthy interest coverage ratio of 10.2.
+The current ratio of 1.27 shows adequate short-term liquidity, though the cash ratio of 0.41 indicates reliance on non-cash assets.
+Operating cash flow coverage appears stable, supporting the company's ability to meet its financial obligations.

 Quarterly Revenue